yinyang17/pvpc_energy/README.md

 ## Panels
-Add to Energy panel the electricity consumption "PVPC: Consumo" and entity with total costs "PVPC: Coste" Add to Lovelace a Markdown card to show the last bills indicating in content:
+Add to Energy panel the electricity consumption "PVPC: Consumo" and entity with total costs "PVPC: Coste".
+Add to Lovelace a Markdown card to show the last bills indicating in content:
 ```yml
 {{ state_attr('pvpc_energy.current_bill', 'detail')}}